mindis/multimap/docs/cppbasics.md

 * Iterators are movable and thus can be put into containers or the like.
 When doing so you have to take special care not to run into deadlocks, because
 * there is another type of iterator which holds a writer lock on a list for exclusive access.
 This type of iterator is only used internally for implementing remove and replace operations.
-* Iterators support lazy initialization which means that no I/O operation is performed until its `next` method has been called.
+* Iterators support lazy initialization which means that no I/O operation is performed until its `next()` method has been called.
 This feature is useful in cases where multiple iterators must be requested first in order to determine in which order they have to be processed.
-* Calling `next` followed by `toString` is a simple way to get a deep copy of the current value.
+* Calling `next()` followed by `toString()` is a simple way to get a deep copy of the current value.
-* Iterators can tell the number of values left to iterate via its `available` method.
+* Iterators can tell the number of values left to iterate by invoking `available()`.

 ## Removing Values

-Values can be removed from a list by injecting a [predicate function](#) which yields `true` for values to be removed.
+Values can be removed from a list by injecting a [Predicate](cppreference#predicate) which yields true for values to be removed.
 There are methods to remove only the first or all matches from a list.
-Since this is a mutating operation the methods require exclusive access to the list and therefore try to acquire a writer lock for that list.
+Since this is a mutating operation the methods require exclusive access to the list and therefore try to acquire a [writer lock](cppreference#writer-lock) for that list.

 ```cpp
 #include <multimap/callables.hpp>